DependableSystemsLab/LLTFI/migration.md

 At each call site, either dereference the iterator (`&*iter`) or update the surrounding code to work with iterators directly.

-### C-3 — Migrate InstructionDuplication to the new pass manager ⚠️ PENDING
+### C-3 — Migrate InstructionDuplication to the new pass manager ✅ DONE
 **Estimated time: 2–3 days**

 `InstructionDuplication.cpp` is the only remaining pass still using the legacy